eltrovert/aws-ha-wordpress/README.md

 - `cloudformation.yml`: This is the GitHub Actions workflow file that creates the AWS Stack using the cloudformation.yml template file whenever a commit is made to the main branch.

+## Result
-This is the result of the GitHub Workflows
+- This is the result of the GitHub Workflows
 ![Cloud Formation Result](assets/GithubActionResult.png)
+- This is the result of Cloud Formation
 ![Cloud Formation Result](assets/CloudFormationResult.png)

 ## README.md